 We believe that a freely available library of high-quality educational content provided to HEP programs by a mission-based not-for-profit such as ITHAKA can provide a counterpoint to the growing impact of for-profit education and technology solutions in prison, and play a positive role in helping to lower the cost and improve the outcomes and experience of education in prison.

-With generous support from The Andrew W. Mellon Foundation, we are launching a three year project to scale access to JSTOR to all higher education in prison (HEP) programs in the United States.
+With generous support from the Mellon Foundation, we are launching a three year project to scale access to JSTOR to all higher education in prison (HEP) programs in the United States.
 We will provide both offline and direct access solutions that meet programs' and facilities' security requirements while making the student experience as close as possible to that of their peers on the outside.

 What we plan to do